Insight: Battered by war, Syrian army creates its own replacement

 "I had no idea how to use a gun anymore; it had been two years since I did my compulsory army service.
 But my cousin was the head of an armed group," he said, referring to the shabbiha.

 "He told me I should make a group, too, and he'd arm us ...
-Six months later, we organized ourselves into a unit of the NDF.
+Six months later, we organised ourselves into a unit of the NDF.
 Now we get a fixed salary with receipts for expenses.
-It's very organized."
+It's very organised."

 The NDF has offices in government-controlled cities across Syria.
-Residents say many have training centers run by Syrian officers.
+Residents say many have training centres run by Syrian officers.
 The NDF gives fighters a monthly salary and weapons.

 Training can last two weeks to a month, depending on whether it is for basic combat, sniping, or intelligence gathering.